D.7 Classifying Share-Settleable Earn-Out Arrangements

 The instrument meets several conditions for equity classification (i.e., the issuer controls the ability to settle the instrument in shares; note that these conditions are relevant even if the contract requires settlement in shares).

-beginning the analysis, entities must ensure that they fully understand all the
+complex.
+Before beginning the analysis, entities must ensure that they have a

-Several considerations are relevant to the application of ASC 815-40 to an
+are relevant in the determination of how ASC 815-40 applies to an equity-linked

-equity-linked instrument such as an earn-out arrangement.
+instrument such as a share-settleable earn-out arrangement.
 Those considerations,

 which are discussed below, include determining the following: